aaronxs/Markov_Chain_Monte_Carlo_MCMC/README.md

 # Monte Carlo Simulations
-* Files with prefix VCM are MCMC methods applied to a variance components model
+* VarianceComponentsModel contains the codes of using MCMC methods on a variance components model
-* Files with prefix FIN are using MC simulations to price different financial options
+* OptionPricing contains the codes of using MC simulations to price different financial options